W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 ::: details  Substituted
 A major step in the Atonement plan is to undo error at all levels.
-²Sickness or ‘not-right-mindedness’ is the result of level confusion, because sickness always entails the belief that what is amiss on one level can adversely affect another.
+²Sickness or “not-right-mindedness’ is the result of level confusion, because sickness always entails the belief that what is amiss on one level can adversely affect another.
 ³We have referred to miracles as the means of correcting level confusion, for all mistakes must be corrected at the level on which mistakes occur.
 ⁴Only the mind is capable of error.
 ⁵The body can act wrongly only when the body is responding to misthought.